 The following are considered hours attempted, but not completed:

-- "F" grades for undergraduate students, "D" or "F" grades for graduate students
+- 1. "F" grades for undergraduate students, "D" or "F" grades for graduate students

-- "AU" Audited courses b.
+- 2. "AU" Audited courses

-- "W," or "IP" grades c.
+- 3. "W," or "IP" grades

 Completed hours include all semester hours for which the student earns a grade: